aritraroy/UltimateAndroidReference/README.md

 * [Material Palette](https://www.materialpalette.com/) - Generate Material Design color palettes quickly and easily
 * [Methods Count](http://www.methodscount.com/) - Your solution for a perfectly fit APK
 * [Mocky.IO](http://www.mocky.io/) - Mock your HTTP responses to test your REST API
-* [NimbleDroid](https://nimbledroid.com/) - Auto-test Your Android Apps for Critical Issues.
-No Coding Required
 * [Pidcat](https://github.com/JakeWharton/pidcat) - Colored logcat script which only shows log entries for a specific application package
 * [RESTMock](https://github.com/andrzejchm/RESTMock) - HTTP Server for Android Instrumentation tests
 * [Scalpel](https://github.com/JakeWharton/scalpel) - A surgical debugging tool to uncover the layers under your app
 * [Slides Code Highlighter](https://romannurik.github.io/SlidesCodeHighlighter/) - A nifty tool to turn your boring pieces of code into beautifully highlighted code snippets
 * [SourceTree](https://www.sourcetreeapp.com/) - Harness the power of Git and Hg in a beautifully simple application
 * [SVG2VectorDrawable Plugin](https://plugins.jetbrains.com/plugin/8103-svg2vectordrawable) - Tools for convert SVG file to Android VectorDrawable
+* [WireMock](https://github.com/tomakehurst/wiremock) - A tool for mocking HTTP services

+### Free (+ Pro)

+* [GenyMotion](https://www.genymotion.com/) - A unique platform to bring your Android app to perfection!
+* [GitKraken](https://www.gitkraken.com/) - The most popular Git GUI for Windows, Mac AND Linux
+* [IDE Scout](http://www.idescout.com/) - SQLScout is a plugin for Android Studio and IntelliJ IDEA that provides powerful, dedicated support for managing and debugging SQLite databases
+* [JRebel for Android](https://zeroturnaround.com/software/jrebel-for-android) - Instantly update code and resources JRebel for Android is an IDE plug-in that accelerates the development of Android applications
+* [NimbleDroid](https://nimbledroid.com/) - Auto-test Your Android Apps for Critical Issues.
+No Coding Required
 * [The Noun Project](https://thenounproject.com/) - Icons for Everything
 * [Trialy.IO](https://www.trialy.io/) - Increase your IAP conversions by letting your users try premium features for a limited time
 * [Vysor](https://www.vysor.io/) - Vysor puts your Android on your desktop
-* [WireMock](https://github.com/tomakehurst/wiremock) - A tool for mocking HTTP services
 * [Zeplin](https://zeplin.io/) - Design hand-off has never been easier.
 Generate styleguides and resources, automatically